There’s Always Oregon

 “Charlie, you didn’t grow up here,” she said patiently.
 “Chuckie’ is just a name, a link on your phone, an organization of people you can trust in Pandolf to help you for a price.

-“You only meet ‘Chuckie’ for real if you get into trouble with them.
-When I was little, the older kids would threaten us like in a horror movie that when he came, the first thing he said was, ‘I’m so sorry,” and then you’ll never be seen again.
+“You only meet ‘Chuckie’ for real if you get into trouble.
+When I was little, the older kids would threaten us that when Chuckie came for you, the first thing the person said to you is, ‘Chuckie’s so sorry,’ and then you’ll never be seen again.

 “Chuckie has a boss,” she said, “I met one in middle school when I played in the band.
 He attended his son’s Pandolf High graduation.
 But I don’t know that he’s even in charge anymore.”

+“Is it racist?” asked Charlie.
 “Back there you said I was the wrong tribe?
-That sounds racist,” Charlie said.
+That sounds racist.”

 They went back into the shed.
 Charlie went first down the hatch and helped Michaela at the bottom of the ladder.
 Bright ribbons of light turned on in the ceiling of the large round tunnel ahead.

 “We have to run now,” said Michaela.
 “I know where to go.
 We used to play here as kids.”
 Charlie followed her down the branching path.